Kitware/keypointgui/README.rst

 The top two panes are global views of the loaded images, and the red rectangles indicate the regions shown magnified in the associated bottom panes.
-Clicking in either upper pane will recenter the zoomed region, and the mousewheel controls the magnification.
-Clicking in either of the lower images will create a temporary blue point.
-The same feature should be clicked in the other lower image, and then both points will turn red, establishing an image point correspondence.
+Clicking in either top pane (or right clicking in the bottom pane) will recenter the zoomed region, and the mousewheel controls the magnification.
+Left clicking in either of the lower images will create a temporary blue point.
+The same feature should be left clicked in the other lower image, and then both points will turn red, establishing an image point correspondence.
 This process is repeated to build up a set of image point correspondences between the two images.

 Image Alignment
 ---------------